Skip to content

 Mailchimp

-Despite increased competition, email marketing remains one of the highest ROI channels for small businesses.
-Mailchimp's user-friendly interface and automation features make it ideal for welcome sequences, abandoned cart emails (perfect for retail), or class booking confirmations for fitness businesses.
-Their free plan accommodates up to 2,000 contacts, making it excellent for startups.
+Despite more competition, email marketing remains one of the highest ROI channels for small businesses.
+Mailchimp has a user-friendly interface and strong automation features.
+This makes it ideal for welcome sequences, abandoned cart emails (perfect for retail), or class booking confirmations for fitness businesses.
+The free plan holds up to 2,000 contacts, so it is excellent for startups.

 Klaviyo

-For retail businesses serious about e-commerce, Klaviyo offers sophisticated segmentation and personalisation features.
+For retail businesses serious about e-commerce, Klaviyo offers advanced segmentation and personalisation.
 You can create targeted campaigns based on purchase history, browsing behaviour, or customer preferences.
-Whilst slightly more expensive than basic alternatives, the conversion rates often justify the investment.
+It costs a little more than basic alternatives.
+The conversion rates often justify the spend.

 Customer Relationship Management (CRM)